-Since $\Zw$ quantizes $\mbb{C}$ best among all imaginary quadratic integers, at first glance, it appears that there is no need to pursue lattices over rings other than $\Zw$.
-However, this is not the case when we have feedback.
-This scenario was first studied by Niesen and Whiting in \cite{niesen11} where the global channel knowledge is perfectly fedback to the transmitters.
-Using the theory of Diophantine approximation, they show that the traditional lattice-based scheme in \cite{nazer2011CF} is inefficient in the asymptotically high signal-to-noise ratio (SNR) regime.
-They then propose a novel coding scheme which is a clever combination of compute-and-forward and real interference alignment.
+Compute-and-forward with feedback was first studied in \cite{niesen11} in which the global channel knowledge is assumed at the transmitters.
+Using the theory of Diophantine approximation, Niesen and Whiting show that the traditional lattice-based scheme in \cite{nazer2011CF} is inefficient in the asymptotically high signal-to-noise ratio (SNR) regime.
+They then proposed a novel coding scheme which is a clever combination of compute-and-forward and real interference alignment \cite{motahari09}.
 Their scheme achieves the full degrees of freedom (DoF); but in order to see a gain, it requires an enormously high SNR.
 Another approach proposed in \cite{sakzad14} is to phase-precode the lattice-based scheme in \cite{nazer2011CF}.
 In this approach, one rotates the transmitted signal space according to the channel realization in such a way that the received signal space is close to a linear integer combination of the codebook.
-Hence, instead of the global channel knowledge, the phase-precoding approach only requires limited feedback. i.e., transmitters only need to know the optimal (or reasonable) phases for precoding.
+Hence, instead of the global channel knowledge, the phase-precoding approach only requires limited feedback. i.e., each transmitter only needs to know its optimal (or a reasonably good) phase for precoding.

 In this paper, we propose a novel framework called adaptive compute-and-forward which makes use of the proposed lattices.
 The idea is to let the transmitters adaptively choose the best ring of imaginary quadratic integers to work with according to the channel coefficients.
-It is worth noting that this approach only requires the knowledge of which ring the transmitters should work with and hence limited feedback suffices.
-We show that the proposed adaptive compute-and-forward can achieve increased computation rates.
+It is worth noting that this approach only requires the knowledge of which ring the transmitters should work with and hence, limited feedback suffices.
+We show that the proposed adaptive compute-and-forward can achieve increased computation rates as compared to the conventional compute-and-forward scheme in \cite{nazer2011CF}.
 Further, this can be used in conjunction with the phase precoding scheme in \cite{sakzad14}.